 So, how do I actually learn this?
 The approach I used is a combination of others, plus a few adaptations of my own.
 This is where you, dear reader, benefit from my quasi-OCD tendency to research the hell out of topics of personal interest: I spent almost 50 hours consuming and testing different research and approaches, and then distilled those into an approach that combines the best of each.
 I link to the main approaches I combined in the resources section at the end.

 With Spanish I followed the same pattern I use when learning anything new.
-I begin with two questions: 1.
-What material is the essential core of this topic?
-1. Is there a particular sequence I should learn this material in?
+I begin with two questions:

 Every language shares commonalities because people everywhere are trying to communicate and do the same sorts of things.